aws/s2n-quic/examples/jumbo-frame/README.md

 MtuUpdated { path_id: 0, mtu: 8943, cause: ProbeAcknowledged }
 ```

-The output confirms that larged MTU's (jumbo frames) have been probed.
+The output confirms that large MTU's (jumbo frames) have been probed.

 Note that both endpoints, client and server, must enable jumbo frames for either side to use them.
-If a client with `max_mtu=9001` tries to probe a server with `max_mtu=1500`, then the server will drop the probes larger than 1500 bytes, and the client will continue to use the 1472 byte mtu that it initially negotiated.
+If a client with `max_mtu=9001` tries to probe a server with `max_mtu=1500`, then the server will drop the probes larger than 1500 bytes, and the client will continue to use the 1472 byte MTU that it initially negotiated.

 ## ensure jumbo frames are being used
 The s2n-quic events system has an event for MTU updates.
 The subscriber defined in `lib.rs` captures this event to output messages like those below.